Aug. 16, 2023

 With demand growing faster than the average for all occupations, nurse anesthetists, nurse midwives, and nurse practitioners can plan to work in a variety of healthcare settings, including hospitals, physicians' offices, and clinics.
 Most advanced practice registered nurses (APRNs) work full time.

-The 46-credit program can be completed in five semesters (including a summer session) of full-time study (average of nine to twelve credit hours per semester).
+The 47-credit program can be completed in five semesters (including a summer session) of full-time study (average of nine to twelve credit hours per semester).
+At least 2 on-campus meetings are required during the program.
 Flexibility within the basic curricular structure is achieved through the individualization of learning experiences and students may complete the program over a longer duration.
 The pattern and duration of the student’s plan of study is determined in consultation with a faculty advisor and is based upon the student’s background and goals.

 Students pursuing this advanced degree should possess the following: communication skills, critical-thinking skills, be detail-oriented, resourceful and compassionate.